radirobi97/tutorials/bash/basic_bash_commands.md

 ### Processes/Tasks
 A process has two main parts:
-- adress space where it can write to
+- address space where it can write to
 - kernel data structure where kernel keeps information about the process

 Every process has a parent who started that one.
-If parent dies then chield process is reparented to init.
+If parent dies then child process is reparented to init.
 Init process runs first.

+**Process states**
+- runnable: it has everything to run just need CPU time
+- sleeping: it is waiting for something
+- zombie: it has finished and waiting to give information back
+- stopped: the process has been stopped due to some reasons

+**Process niceness**<br/>
+It defines the priority of a process.
+The higher the number the lower the priority.
+Range is between -20 and 19.

 `top` and `htop` is the command which lists processes out in real time.
 Result looks like this: